No front page content has been created yet.

 The State of Fathers in Washington Study

 The Washington Fatherhood Council commissioned Camber Collective to conduct the State of Fathers in Washington study, a nine-month project (June 2023 – February 2024).
 The study includes a landscape of current policies, funding, programs, and experiences of fathers and fatherhood figures in Washington state, with a focus on identifying gaps and needs to inform strategic planning and policy recommendations.
-The preliminary findings were presented at the 2024 Fatherhood Summit.
-Check back later for updated information.
+Click here for additional information.

 About the Fatherhood Council